nicoceron/personapp-hexa-spring-boot-main/README.md

 ### 3. Running the REST API with Docker Compose

 This command will build the Docker images (if they don't exist) and start the REST API application along with MariaDB and MongoDB containers in detached mode.
+This is also the required setup if you intend to run the CLI application locally as described in Section 5.

 ```bash
 docker-compose up --build -d